An Appalachian Trail Tale

 In pointy boots that’d never seen stirrups, True Brit commanded: we had to come to his place.
 It was nearby, he promised, and presumably resembled the Wild West.
 He said he wanted us to enjoy his company.
 It was easy--and sad--to see he wished for ours.
 We let Goat do the declining.
 Thankfully, he succeeded.

 After visiting the Queen we retraced our steps over the interstate to enter Subway.
-The fast food chain, not an actual subway, though that would’ve been just as appreciated.
+The fast food chain with plastic seats and corporate muzak, not an actual subway, though that would’ve been just as appreciated.
 A quick look-in into the dollar store--where I requested a price-check on everything--and it was back to the narrow escape.
 Back to the mud-covered conduit.
 Back to the reality check.
 Back to the atmospheric river.
 Back to the abattoir.
 Back to the meat grinder.
 Mud and blood are the AT’s truth serums.

 We wouldn’t take things in stride for long.
 An hour beyond Bland, we reached the Helveys Mill Shelter.
 We promptly pulled the plug, using care to avoid electrocution.
 Any more mileage was, we agreed, above our pay grade.
 We draped our stuff to dry beneath the overhang and crowded within the rickety structure, appreciative its roof didn’t leak.
 We’d only get wet when it was time to take a leak.